pnakule/portfolio-website-aws/README.md

 # Static Portfolio Website on AWS

 ## Overview
+## Overview
-Deployed a production-ready static portfolio website using AWS with a secure, scalable, and cost-optimized architecture.
+Built and deployed a static portfolio website on AWS using S3, CloudFront, and Route 53 with HTTPS and secure access configuration.

 ## Architecture
 User → Route 53 → CloudFront → S3 (private)